-5 Industry Use Cases for IPA
+5 Industry Use Cases for Intelligent Process Automation

 RPA alone has restricted capabilities.
 It performs one action repeatedly without considering nuances or exceptions.
 For example, if an RPA system was programmed to sort red and blue balls, it would be unable to react in the case of a yellow ball.
 It’s only able to perform automations within its predefined process.